Kiwiegg/Recipe.io/README.md

 ### `npm install` `npm start`

 This installs all required dependencies and starts up the frontend.
+The frontend is running on localhost:3000.
 The application is now up and running.

 ## How To Use The Application